kupl/SeamFuzz-Artifact/benchmarks/README.md

 /SeamFuzz-Artifact$ cp -r ./benchmarks [FUZZBENCH_PATH]/
 ```

-However, the following programs needs to modify some parts of the source code of Fuzzbench as explained in [INSTALL.md](../INSTALL.md):
+However, to evaluate the following programs needs modification on some parts of the source code in Fuzzbench as explained in [INSTALL.md](../INSTALL.md):
 * objdump
 * infotocap
 * podofo